 Seek Medical Treatment

 Likely, your employer will ensure you receive medical attention, especially if it is an emergency situation.
-After the initial treatment, you get an independent medical evaluation and receive additional from your own doctor if needed.
+After the initial treatment, you get an independent medical evaluation and receive additional from your own doctor.
 Remain honest and open with your doctor as to any pain or difficulties you are experiencing.
 Keep copies of all medical bills, records and any other documents related to your medical care.

 In addition to the report you made for your employer, make a separate report for your own use.
 This report will be useful to your attorney.
 Be sure to describe your injuries in detail and note anyone who witnessed the incident.

-Contact Your Union Representative/ Speak to a team of FELA Attorneys
+Contact Your Union Representative/ Speak to a team of FELA Lawyer

 Before giving any formal statements, signing paperwork or accepting money from the company (besides your normal paycheck), speak to qualified FELA attorneys about the process and get in contact with your union representative and inform them of the incident and your injuries.

 It is important that you document any time lost at work because of your injuries.
 This includes work missed: